-In the summer of 2011 she was one of fifteen Fellows invited to attend the Art Institute of Chicago’s Stone Summer Theory Institute on the theme “Farewell to Visual Studies.”
-Her experience at the Institute was shared with students and colleagues at invited lectures (in collaboration with Dr. Bridget R. Cooks) given in the fall of 2011 for the Visual and Critical Studies Forum at California College of the Arts and for the Ph.D.
-Program in Visual Studies at the University of California, Irvine.
-Each year she looks forward to attending the San Francisco International Asian American Film Festival and in 2009 she was honored to serve as a member of the jury for Best Narrative Film.
+In the summer of 2011 Dr. Roan was one of fifteen Fellows invited to attend the School of the Art Institute of Chicago’s Stone Summer Theory Institute on the theme “Farewell to Visual Studies.”
+Here in the Bay Area she looks forward each year to attending the Center for Asian American Media’s CAAMFest, and in 2009 she was honored to serve as a member of the jury for Best Narrative Film.

 Prior to coming to CCA she was the 2008–9 Visiting Scholar at the Center for the Humanities at Grinnell College.
 She has also been an Assistant Professor of English and Film and Media Studies at George Mason University, and a Minority Scholar-in-Residence at Oberlin College.